 (to Shepard) It's easy.
 Just push this button and say "no!"

 - In Deus Ex: Human Revolution, you have to get into the most popular nightclub in Hengsha, the Hive.
 The bouncer doesn't even have a list, he just says that only members are allowed in.
 Fortunately, membership is as easy as one thousand credits.
-Alternative methods include finding the back entrance, or stealing someone else's membership card.
+Alternative methods include finding the back entrance, punching the bouncer in the face or stealing someone else's membership card.

 - Comes up in Tak and the Power of Juju, where Tak has to get into a certain area.
 The Juju spirit guarding it has to check to see if Tak is on the list first, and spends an annoyingly long time doing so.
 Luckily, Tak's name is on the list, so the Juju opens the door...right onto Tak.

 - In Batman: Arkham Asylum, you cannot get into Joker's Party if you are not on the list as a Thug explains to Batman.
 He looks down his list through all the B's and seeing Batman is on it, lets him through.
 Ironically if you look at the list yourself, you will see it just has BATMAN!!! written on it.

 - Subverted in Dm C Devil May Cry, in which Dante brashly approaches Lilith's Club and gets stopped by the bouncer, who rejects him because he's actually not on the list.
 Dante's response?
 Uppercut the bouncer, knocking him unconscious, then add insult to injury by writing "Fuck you" on the bouncer's list and jokingly saying "I am now!" and barging into the club uninvited.